Crown-Commercial-Service/digitalmarketplace-api/app/emails/templates/application_submitted_new_seller.md

-Dear {{contact_name}},
+Hi {{contact_name}},

-Your application to join the Digital Marketplace has now been safely received.
+Your application to join the Digital Marketplace has now been received.

-We’ll send you an email soon to let you know the outcome of the initial assessment.
+We’ll send you an email to let you know the outcome of the initial assessment soon.

-If you’re approved as a registered seller your profile page will be available in the seller catalogue in a few weeks.

 **In the meantime**